 “they have proved to be a comfort to me”

 Friendship in ministry is one of the great side benefits of kingdom work.
-These colleagues were a source of great comfort to the apostle.
-This comfort came to Paul by their loyalty to him under times of duress.
+These colleagues were a source of great comfort to the apostle Paul.
+This comfort came to him through their loyalty under times of duress.

 The Greek for “comfort” here is the only occurrence in the New Testament.
 It is a medical term meaning the comfort that relieves both mind and body.
 The word here means to kill pain or alleviate pain in suffering.
 Some believers are a pain in the neck.
 Others relieve pain.